Noel Arambulet

-Noel Arambulet (born May 18, 1974, in Falcón, Venezuela) is a minimum straw weight boxer.
+Noel Arambulet (born May 18, 1974, in Falcón, Venezuela) is a Venezuelan former professional boxer who competed from 1996 to 2008.
+He is a two-time World Boxing Association (WBA) minimumweight champion having held the title between 1999 and 2004.

 Professional career

 Nicknamed "El Verdugo", Arambulet turned pro in 1996 and captured the vacant WBA minimumweight title with a decision win over Joma Gamboa in 1999.
 He defended the belt once before being stripped of the title for not making weight for a rematch against Gamboa in 2000.
 Gamboa won the fight and the title.
 He recaptured the WBA minimumweight title with a close decision win over Keitaro Hoshino in 2002.
 He defended the belt twice before losing it to Yutaka Niida in 2004 by decision, although, officially the title was stripped due to his failure to make weight.